Introduction to DMAIC

 - Custom Data Collection: If specific data points aren’t automatically tracked, you can add form fields to your Tallyfy tasks to collect this information as the process runs.

 With data in hand, the Analyze phase delves into identifying the fundamental reasons—the root causes—behind the process problem.
-It’s about asking “why” repeatedly until you move beyond symptoms.
+This involves asking “why” repeatedly until you move beyond symptoms.
 Common techniques include the 5 Whys and Fishbone Diagrams (which we cover in more detail in Simple root cause analysis techniques).

 Tallyfy in the Analyze Phase: